-- 1. Whenever we speak we can try to emulate Aharon HaKohen and use our words to pursue peace. - 2.
-If we need to impart a rebuke or harsh judgement or decision, it should cause us pain.
-We should try to emulate Shmuel Hakatan and use as much restraint as possible.
+- 1. Before opening our mouths to speak, remember to try to emulate Aharon HaKohen and use our words to pursue peace. - 2.
+If we need to impart rebuke or speak harshly, it should cause us pain.
+We should try to emulate Shmuel HaKatan and use as much restraint as possible.
 Strive to be like the homeowner, not like the cat. - 3.
 To avoid tearing down others to build ourselves up, remember the powerful lesson from Rav Moshe Feinstein.
 Let's remember that it really doesn't matter how we appear compared to the people around us.
 Our performance only matters when compared against our own potential.

-Shabbat shalom, Rabbi Ledder
+Shabbat Shalom, Rabbi Ledder